How to Create a Personal Investment Plan for Every Stage of Life

 To start off with creating a personal investment plan, you have to decide on the best way to invest the money you are saving.

 - How comfortable are you with risks?

-Answers to these questions will serve as a guide to help you decide the direction your investments should take.
+Answers to these questions will serve as a guide to help you decide the direction of the investment plan you should take.
 Let us take each of this in greater details:

 - How much risk can you tolerate?
 Every investment carries some risks.
 How tolerant are you of fluctuations in the price of your investments?
 You need to balance this against your expected rate of return to find out the level of risk your investments should carry.
 If you intend to hold an investment over a long period, you will be willing to tolerate more risk because you still have time to make up for any possible losses earlier on.

 - Investing for different stages in life.
 Your stage in life has a direct impact on how you choose to invest your money.
 While people handle investments and money in different ways, they also face similar life situations which similarly affects the way they invest.
 Every stage in the life cycle has its unique challenges and opportunities.
 For example, as you get closer to retirement, you will have to make changes in the way you invest your retirement money.